clewisbe/blogdown/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD Candidate in Statistics" institution = "Iowa State University" year = 2018
+  course = "PhD in Statistics"
+  institution = "Iowa State University" year = 2018